To A Man Hesitant On Attending College

 But I do understand the gravity of this decision, even if at first glance the low cost of attendance and your open work schedule paints the hesitation as pointless.
 And I must urge you to hold grace for yourself over this bleeding image, for you will find that your unconscious brain is much more aware and perceptive, like a man with exposed nerves, and is guiding your conscious reality.

-To step into the door of attending college is to spend, what seems like, countless hours hearing the quiet and loud voices of unfamiliar people, wandering through the confusing, needlessly complex checkout line of a cafeteria the largest you have seen, talking to some strangers who look at you with a blazing heart and open eyes while others with a troubled and distantly focused heart.
-And this is only a small aspect of college; indeed you will find yourself questioning if taking the identity as "student" at 23 years old is worth the potential pain, discomfort, and confusion on your spirit in this transition.
+To step into the door of attending college is to spend, what seems like, countless hours hearing the quiet and loud voices of unfamiliar people, wandering through the confusing and complex checkout line of the massive cafeteria.
+You will find yourself talking to some strangers who look at you with a blazing heart and open, kind eyes but others with a troubled and distantly focused heart.
+In becoming a student you become a member of a collective, something larger than yourself.

-I do believe that attending college is an incredible investment towards yourself, even if you were to never secure some expected employment from your Associates degree.
+I do believe that attending college is an incredible investment in yourself, even if you were to never secure some expected employment from your Associates degree.
 While often criticized by people of our age for the requirement to be exposed to the humanities, the foundational sciences, and college algebra, regardless of the Bachelors program, I believe that to develop a broad foundation of the mind is to also develop a broad foundation for the spirit, for there is wonder and joy to be found even in the subjects you despise with your greatest scorn.

 And if you find yourself in honesty saying "I don't know", then know that you are in the most wonderful position to be in.
-In these moments where it seems like society is screaming at you to pick a final destination, where it seems like what should be a clear map in your hands instead is obscured and stained with black ink, there exists the most beautiful and incredible potential to create your own meaning, if you so desire.
+In these moments where it seems like society is screaming at you to pick a final destination, where it seems like what should be a clear map in your hands instead is obscured and stained with black ink, this is the most beautiful and incredible potential to create your own meaning, if you so desire.

-In this, you get to ask yourself if you truly care to work towards a singular destination, if you truly care of having a unified purpose to life, if you truly desire to be anything at all.
+In this, you get to ask yourself if you truly care to work towards a singular destination, if you truly care about having a unified purpose to life, if you truly desire to be anything at all.

 If you are in this position, cherish it for you are perhaps the most free beast in this zoo we call society.